 If the same Spirit that raised Christ from the dead lives in us, then there is absolutely nothing the enemy can put in front of us that is more powerful than that Spirit.
 It’s not even a competition!
 Therefore, the enemy’s main tactic is to get us to doubt.
 He is constantly trying to instill unbelief, while the Holy Spirit is constantly working to instill faith.
 The enemy’s main tactic is to twist the truth in such a way that we begin believing things that are incorrect about God and incorrect about ourselves.
 Sometimes it seems like the enemy’s main weapon is the Bible itself!
 He twists and distorts scripture to confuse people and keep their lives from bearing fruit for the Kingdom.

-So how do we practically fight this fight?
+So how do we practically fight?
 I wanted to provide a quick list of things that have helped me experience victories in fighting unbelief:

 Spending intimate and meaningful time in the presence of God is the most important activity in our lives.
 It helps us to establish a relationship with our creator.
 It is where we learn His nature, His voice, His touch and His will.
 This is how we practically allow Jesus to teach us and guide us in every step of our lives.